 Nature ARTS with Montclair Art Museum

 Every Thursday in July, families can get crafty with the MAM Art Truck.
 This mobile studio allows kids (and adults) to create art projects while spending time outdoors.
 Each event takes place in the evening and is FREE.
-The events on July 7 and 21 will take place at Essex County South Mountain Recreation Complex, while the events on Jyly 14 and 28 will be at Essex County’s Environmental Center.
-Check out the MAM website to find more fun places the Art Truck will be this summer!
+Check out the MAM website to find the fun places the Art Truck will be this summer!